StyraInc/regal/docs/rules/idiomatic/directory-package-mismatch.md

 This behavior can be changed by setting the `exclude-test-suffix` configuration option to `false`, in which case package paths with a `_test` suffix also will be required to reside in a directory with a `_test` suffix.
-Notably, this directory structure is used (and enforced) by [Styra DAS](https://docs.styra.com/das) and projects that integrate with it.

 Setting the `exclude-test-suffix` option to `false` means the example from above would now look like this: